coolguy284/node-hash-backup/README.md

     --version (mutually exclusive with --help): Prints the version of the hash backup program.
     No option passed: Prints this help message.
 ```

-## Warning
-If the native helper library is not installed (hash-backup-native-fs in dependencies), restoration of symbolic link timestamps is inaccurate (for the last decimal place or two (or maybe more) on Windows's 7 decimal-digit precision timestamps), and the birthtime cannot be set.